Library and Main Index

 1772 Will of William BROWN (bc.
 1717, d.
 1772)

-William BROWN signed his Will with "his mark", an "X", on 19 February 1772 in Rowan County, North Carolina, naming his wife, Margret, and his 9 children, and 1 granddaughter.
+William BROWN signed his Will with "his mark", an "X", on 19 February 1772 in Rowan County, North Carolina, naming his wife, Margret BROWN as Executrix (her name as spelled in the Will), and his 9 children, and 1 granddaughter.
 See the Annotated 1772 Rowan County, NC, Will of William BROWN.
 The Will was filed for probate August 5, 1772, so William died between February 19, and August 5, 1772.
-He names his 9 children and 1 granddaughter in his Will in the following order ("Will Order"): Charity Robson; Hannah Elliott; William Brown; John Brown; James Brown; Constant Wynn; Susannah Brown with her child, Margret Brown; Elizabeth Brown; and Margret Brown.
+The probate finished November 3, 1772.
+His wife, Margret as Executrix, died some time after that.
+William names his 9 children and 1 granddaughter in his Will in the following order ("Will Order"): Charity Robson; Hannah Elliott; William Brown; John Brown; James Brown; Constant Wynn; Susannah Brown with her child, Margret Brown; Elizabeth Brown; and Margret Brown.

 See the detailed additional information about William's and Margret's children in the next section below, Their Children.